ParticularSpace/P1-Coffee-Shop-Locator/README.md

 Milk foam (would you like milk foam?
 Chocolate Syrup (chocolate syrup in your drink?)
 Iced (Hot or iced)
-Alcohol. (would you like to add a shot of alcohol)
+Alcohol. (would you like to add a shot of alcohol).

 Drink list for results
 Mocha -- if chocolate syrup